-Manchester scientists to receive £1.2million for new era in pancreatic cancer research
+Manchester scientists receive £1.2m for pancreatic cancer

 Manchester scientists are set to receive £1.2million from Cancer Research UK to help transform pancreatic cancer treatment in the UK.

 The charity is investing a total of £10million in the PRECISION Panc project – based in Glasgow, Manchester and Cambridge – which aims to develop personalised treatments for pancreatic cancer patients, improving the options and outcomes for a disease where survival rates have remained stubbornly low.

 Around 1,000 people are diagnosed with pancreatic cancer in the North West every year.
 And sadly currently around 930 people die from the disease in the North West every year.

 Scientists from the Cancer Research UK Manchester Institute, based at The University of Manchester, will work with experts at The Christie NHS Foundation Trust and with researchers across the UK on the project to develop new treatments for pancreatic cancer using a network of clinical trials, aiming to find the right trial for the right patient.

 The project aims to speed up recruitment and enrolment of pancreatic cancer patients to clinical trials that are right for the individual patient, with patients being selected based on their individual tumour.